bbddstory/binger/README.md

-# My Video Database (MVDB)
+# Binger
-My own video database on home NAS, using NodeJS for file processing, React, Redux and TypeScript for UI and Firebase for online storage.
+My personal video database on home NAS, using NodeJS for file processing, React, Redux and TypeScript for UI and Firebase database.

+P.S.
+I know what binger means, that's why I chose it.
+Because sometimes binge watching is worse than cocain.